yvesherilanja16/frontendgroupe6/front/README.md

 ## Build

-Run `ng buildlocal` to build the project with local environment variables,  or `ng buildprod` to build with production environment variables.
+Run `npm run buildlocal` to build the project with local environment variables,  or `npm run buildprod` to build with production environment variables.
 The build artifacts will be stored in the `../api/frontdist/` directory.

 ## Run Build